rwl/svg_pan_zoom/README.md

 # svg_pan_zoom

-A Dart library for panning and zooming of SVG images in HTML documents.
+A library for panning and zooming of SVG images in HTML documents.

-Based on [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) by Anders Riutta.
+An interface to [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) by Anders Riutta.

 ## Usage